starmaker2130/tracking/README.md

 2. Download said package and follow the installation instructions.
 3. Run the final application.

-To install this application for development purposes, clone this repository onto your local disk.
+To get a copy of this application for development purposes, clone this repository onto your local disk.

 ### Deployment
 Production:

 Open application after installing it.

 Dev: